- PRACTICE AREAS

 Here at the Law Office of Michael J. Brennan, we are committed to assisting people like you navigate with the insurance companies to get every dollar that you deserve.

-Our firm has a high reputation for providing quality legal services.
+Our firm has a high reputation for providing quality legal services in workman comp cases.
 We respond to all phone calls and emails within a 24 hour period and ensure that you are frequently updated about the progress of your case.
 Our attorneys are always available to answer your questions.